October 26, 2012, by Stephen Mumford

 My philosophical training has helped me in so many other areas of my professional life.
 As well as being Dean of the Arts Faculty now, I also serve on a number of other university committees and working groups.
 Others look to me to identify problems, work through them logically, and come up with solutions.
 I use the analytic, rational skills of philosophy in so much else, not just my research and teaching.
 Good thinkers are needed in all professions and the skills are useful in every task.
 This is why employers realise philosophy students are among the most skilled and independent thinkers.

 I wasn’t too career-minded when I first came to Nottingham but I soon got a good sense of our graduates doing well.
 One very able student was snapped up by a major firm of consultants and started on a higher salary than mine!
 I gather he is now a barrister.
-I was very pleased to see recently that in a Daily Telegraph survey philosophy graduates came out with the eight best employment rates, higher than in mathematics, physics and engineering.
+I was very pleased to see recently that in a Daily Telegraph survey philosophy graduates came out with the eighth best employment rates, higher than in mathematics, physics and engineering.

 I think the idea of Study What You Love sends the right signal.
 Passion for a subject area is the best way in which to excel.
 In so doing, you will acquire all sorts of skills that can take you forward even in a career you didn’t anticipate.